flyinglightspeck/aruco-pose-estimation/README.md

 # Calibration

-We have already calibrated a total of 9 configurations using 3 cameras and 3 resolutions:
+We have already calibrated a total of 9 configurations using 3 cameras and 3 resolutions.
+We calibrated with autofocus enabled:

 Cameras: